Worst-case approximability of functions on finite groups by endomorphisms and affine maps: On Theorem (2): Lower bounds on endapp(G) and affapp(G)

 \begin{enumerate} \item $G$ has a dominating automorphism orbit. \item $G$ has no a.o.a.~functions which are bijective (i.e., permutations on $G$). \item $\affapp(G)\geq 2$. \end{enumerate}

 Conditions (1) and (2) are equivalent, and either of them implies condition (3). \end{proposition}

+Note that having a dominating automorphism orbit is \emph{not} necessary for a finite group $G$ to satisfy $\affapp(G)\geq2$ (consider, for example, $G=\IZ/6\IZ$, and see Proposition \ref{smallProp} below).
 The following combinatorial lemma will be used in the proof of Proposition \ref{dominatingProp}:

-\begin{lemma} For a partition $\P$ on a nonempty finite set $M$, call a function $f$ on $M$ \emph{$\P$-avoiding} if and only if for all $x\in M$, $x$ and $f(x)$ lie in different partition classes from $\P$.
+\begin{lemma} For a partition $\Pcal$ on a nonempty finite set $M$, we say that a function $f$ on $M$ is \emph{$\Pcal$-avoiding} if and only if for all $x\in M$, $x$ and $f(x)$ lie in different partition classes from $\Pcal$.
 Then the following are equivalent:

-\begin{enumerate} \item One of the elements of $\P$ is of size larger than $\frac{1}{2}|M|$. \item There is no $\P$-avoiding permutation on $M$. \end{enumerate} \end{lemma}
+\begin{enumerate} \item One of the elements of $\Pcal$ is of size larger than $\frac{1}{2}|M|$. \item There is no $\Pcal$-avoiding permutation on $M$. \end{enumerate} \end{lemma}

-\begin{proof} For \enquote{(1) $\Rightarrow$ (2)}: Let $P$ denote the unique element of $\P$ of size larger than $\frac{1}{2}|M|$.
-Assume, by contradiction, that there is a $\P$-avoiding permutation $f$ on $M$.
+\begin{proof} For \enquote{(1) $\Rightarrow$ (2)}: Let $P$ denote the unique element of $\Pcal$ of size larger than $\frac{1}{2}|M|$.
+Assume, by contradiction, that there is a $\Pcal$-avoiding permutation $f$ on $M$.
 Then $f$ would have to map $P$ injectively into the smaller set $M\setminus P$, which is impossible.